+- @if: Renders an if statement, for instance: @if (\$myvar === true)

+- @elseif: Continue with an alternative if statement.
+For instance: @elseif (\$myvar === false)

+- @else: Specify an else statement

+- @endif: Ends the if condition

+- @for: Renders a for loop.
+For instance: @for (\$i = 0; \$i < 10; \$i++)

+- @endfor: Ends the for loop

+- @foreach: Renders a foreach loop.
+For instance: @foreach (\$tokens as \$token)

+- @endforeach: Ends the foreach statement

+- @while: Renders a while statement.
+For instance: @while (\$a < 10)

+- @endwhile: Ends a while statement

+- @break: Renders a break statement

+- @continue: Renders a continue statement

+- @switch: Renders a switch statement.
+For instance @switch (\$var)

+- @case: Renders a case condition.
+For instance @case 1

+- @default: Renders a default condition.

+- @endswitch: Ends the switch statement

+- @comment: Renders a comment.
+For instance @comment This is rendered as a comment

+- @include(,file'): Replaces the line with the rendered content of the specified file.
+For instance @include(,my-file.php")

+- @isset: Checks whether an object is set

+- @isnotset: Checks whether an object is not set

+- @endset: Ends the block if an isset/isnotset statement

+- @empty: Checks if an expression is empty

+- @endempty: Ends the block of @empty

+- @notempty: Checks if an expression is not empty

+- @endnotempty: Ends the block of @notempty

+- @debug: Handles the block if in debug mode
-- @if: Renders an if statement, for instance: @if (\$myvar === true) - @elseif: Continue with an alternative if statement.
-For instance: @elseif (\$myvar === false) - @else: Specify an else statement - @endif: Ends the if condition - @for: Renders a for loop.
-For instance: @for (\$i = 0; \$i < 10; \$i++) - @endfor: Ends the for loop - @foreach: Renders a foreach loop.
-For instance: @foreach (\$tokens as \$token) - @endforeach: Ends the foreach statement - @while: Renders a while statement.
-For instance: @while (\$a < 10) - @endwhile: Ends a while statement - @break: Renders a break statement - @continue: Renders a continue statement - @switch: Renders a switch statement.
-For instance @switch (\$var) - @case: Renders a case condition.
-For instance @case 1 - @default: Renders a default condition. - @endswitch: Ends the switch statement - @comment: Renders a comment.
-For instance @comment This is rendered as a comment - @include(,file'): Replaces the line with the rendered content of the specified file.
-For instance @include(,my-file.php") - @isset: Checks whether an object is set - @isnotset: Checks whether an object is not set - @endset: Ends the block if an isset/isnotset statement - @end: Generic block ending - @csrf: Inserts a hidden input field with the current CSRF token used for forms - @method(,name'): Inserts a hidden input field with a custom request method, useful to use request methods such as PATCH, PUT or DELETE in your forms.

-- {{ <output> }}: This will output your code into the buffer.
+- @enddebug: Ends the block of @debug - @env(,var', ,opt:value'): Either checks if an env var exists or if a non null value is provided it checks if it equals the value - @endenv: Ends the block of @env - @php: Start a PHP code block - @endphp: End a PHP code block - @end: Generic block ending - @csrf: Inserts a hidden input field with the current CSRF token used for forms - @method(,name'): Inserts a hidden input field with a custom request method, useful to use request methods such as PATCH, PUT or DELETE in your forms. - {{ <output> }}: This will output your code into the buffer.
 This can be used to output variables.
 Internally it uses htmlspecialchars in order to prevent XSS. - @{{ expression }}: Will leave the expression wrapped in brackets. - {!! <output> !!}: This will output your code into the buffer, but without using htmlspecialchars.
 Useful if you want to render HTML into the document